-Broadstone provides pensions, employee benefits, actuarial and investment services to employers and pension scheme trustees.
-In addition to the corporate services offered it also offers individual financial planning.
-In delivering these services, there is potential for conflicts to arise:
+Broadstone provides pensions, employee benefits, actuarial and investment services to employers, pension scheme trustees and a range of other financial organisations.
+In addition to the corporate services offered it also offers a range of services to individuals including individual financial planning.
+In the delivery of these services, there is potential for conflicts to arise: